iqbalramadhan1102/3D-model/voice_assist_device/readme.md

 3D model for Voice Assist Device.
+The purpose is to assist people using camera vision, and microphone.
+People could ask for it and hear answers from the built-in speakers.

 ![neckband-assy](https://github.com/iqbalramadhan1102/3D-model/blob/main/voice_assist_device/neckband-assy.png)